Compute

 But instead of running on physical hardware directly, it runs on virtualized hardware created by software.

-When should I use a Virtual Machine?
+When should I use a Cloud Server?

 Key benefits